kjlesmes/kjlesmes.github.io/README.md

 # kjlesmes.github.io
 Welcome to my design portfolio, a collection of projects that showcase my skills and passion for mechanical and product design.
+Each piece reflects my ability to develop innovative, functional, and manufacturable solutions using advanced CAD tools, particularly SolidWorks.
+From conceptual sketches to detailed 3D models and technical drawings, this portfolio demonstrates my commitment to precision, creativity, and engineering excellence.
+Whether working individually or as part of a team, I focus on optimizing designs for real-world applications and continuous improvement.